 The era following the war saw vast movements in the commercial sector.
 Soldiers returning home, ex-patriots returning home, refugees, and large quantities of goods being moved to rebuild shattered worlds.
 There were many cold and desperate people, and piracy seemed like a simple solution.

-By about A.Y.
-6816, the legitimate clearing houses had sold off their weapons and the more brazen of merchant captains had all been killed.
+By A.Y.
+6816, the legitimate clearing houses had sold off their weapons and the more brazen merchant captains had all been killed.
 This marks the start of what the pirate captains would describe as "the happy times".
 By then, many had developed fearsome reputations, and trade in valuable commodities had grown more common.
 The black markets were still flooded with surplus weapons, and a great many pirates grew wealthy.

 This simple solution was voted down by the Alliance senate, and few of the aligned worlds were willing to pay independently.
 Many felt the Foundation had deliberately created the problem as a way of extorting money from them, a position the Foundation staunchly denied.